 - Lead by example to promote healthy working habits.

-- Review job design and workloads.
+- Review workloads, duties and responsibilities.

-- Assess your management style.
+- Reflect on your management style.

 Useful contacts and further reading

 CLARIDGE, B. and COOPER, C. (2014) Stress in the spotlight: managing and coping with stress in the workplace.
 Basingstoke: Palgrave Macmillan.